Russian space budget may grow this yearScience & Space May 26, 20:48

 "The Investigative Committee’s Chuvashia branch has launched a criminal case against a 36-year-old resident of the city of Cheboksary, who has no permanent employment.
 He is suspected of a major tax evasion," the statement reads.
 This crime can be punishable by up to three years imprisonment.

 According to investigators, the suspect had evaded taxes in 2011-2013, failing to pay around four million rubles (roughly $69,000) as he had hidden incomes of over 30 mln rubles (roughly $502,000).
-He received the money as winning at international poker tournaments in the United States (the World Series of Poker in Las Vegas), Germany (Berlin), Denmark (Copenhagen) and France (Deauville).
+He received the money as winnings at international poker tournaments in the United States (the World Series of Poker in Las Vegas), Germany (Berlin), Denmark (Copenhagen) and France (Deauville).